Schedule a Free Consultation

 Read Article

-• create as special user role
+• Create a special user role

 Once again, the best documentation for WordPress is the actual source code.